flash62au/EngineDriver_Home/docs/operation/interface.rst

    **Loco Select Button**

-   The loco ``Select`` in the Throttle Area allows to select or release locos for that particular Throttle.
+   The loco :guilabel:`Select` button in the Throttle Area allows to select or release locos for that particular Throttle.
 Click on the button and you will be taken to the Select Loco screen.

    Once you have selected a loco, the label on the button change to the DCC Address(s) or the Roster name(s) of the Loco depending on how you select the loco in the Loco Select Screen, and if you have the enabled the `Loco Address instead of Name? <../preferences.html#loco-address-instead-of-name>`_ preference.